 The department faculty strongly believe that a well-educated anthropologist will:

 - become competent in a language used in the field of research;

 - be able to read anthropological literature in a language other than English; and

-- know technical & methodological tools needed to do appropriate data collection and analysis.
+- know technical and methodological tools needed to do appropriate data collection and analysis.

 Ideally, one tool will be a language other than English.

 The second tool may either be a second language or a technical tool.
 The student and his/her advisor jointly determine which additional tool is appropriate and useful in the student's dissertation research.
-The department Chair approves the selection of research tools by signing the "Application for Certification of Proficiency in a Tool of Research" form.
-Once the Chair's signature is registered on this form, students file the form in their own personal files until all certifications are complete.
+The Department Chair approves the selection of research tools by signing the "Application for Certification of Proficiency in a Tool of Research" form.
+Once the Chair's signature is registered on this form, the form is forwarded to the registrar and a copy placed in their academic files.